-At December 31, 2020, we had net operating loss carryforwards of \$5.9 billion, \$512 million of which were U.S. state net operating loss carryforwards.
-Of the total net operating loss carryforwards, \$3.7 billion do not expire, with substantially all of the remaining carryforwards expiring in various years through 2037.
-At December 31, 2020, we had \$680 million of United States general business credit carryforwards available to offset future payments of federal income taxes, expiring between 2030 and 2040.
+At December 31, 2021, we had net operating loss carryforwards of \$5.8 billion, \$306 million of which were U.S. state net operating loss carryforwards, compared to \$5.9 billion and \$512 million at December 31, 2020, respectively.
+Of the total net operating loss carryforwards at December 31, 2021, \$3.6 billion do not expire, with substantially all of the remaining carryforwards expiring in various years through 2038.
+At December 31, 2021, we had \$386 million of United States general business credit carryforwards available to offset future payments of federal income taxes, expiring between 2031 and 2041.

 We routinely review the future realization of deferred tax assets based on projected future reversal of taxable temporary differences, available tax planning strategies and projected future taxable income.
 We have recorded a valuation allowance to reflect the net estimated amount of certain deferred tax assets associated with net operating loss and other deferred tax assets we believe will be realized.
-Our recorded valuation allowance of \$214 million at December 31, 2020 consists of \$126 million of net operating loss carryforward deferred tax assets and \$88 million of other deferred tax assets.
-Our recorded valuation allowance was \$192 million at December 31, 2019 and consisted of \$111 million of net operating loss carryforward deferred tax assets and \$81 million of other deferred tax assets.
-The increase in our valuation allowance includes \$15 million recognized in net earnings, with the remaining change related to reclassification within our net deferred tax asset.
+Our recorded valuation allowance of \$195 million at December 31, 2021 consists of \$131 million of net operating loss carryforward deferred tax assets and \$64 million of other deferred tax assets.
+Our recorded valuation allowance was \$214 million at December 31, 2020 and consisted of \$126 million of net operating loss carryforward deferred tax assets and \$88 million of other deferred tax assets.
+The increase in our valuation allowance includes \$1 million recognized in net earnings, with the remaining change related to reclassification within our net deferred tax asset.
 During 2019, the Company used proceeds from a bond offering to recapitalize various entities in EMEA which resulted in a reduction in the valuation allowance.
 In addition, the Company has established tax planning strategies and transfer pricing policies to provide sufficient future taxable income to realize these deferred tax assets.
 We believe that it is more likely than not that we will realize the benefit of existing deferred tax assets, net of valuation allowances mentioned above.